DTUWindEducation/final-project-lightning_mcteam/README.md

 - `matplotlib`
 - `pathlib`

+To view the flowchart of the workflow, install Draw.io extension in Visual Studio.
 ## Input Data

 The input data is provided in `main.py` and consists of the **IEA (International Energy Agency) 15 MW offshore reference turbine**.